rebelsky/csc207b/_eboards/eboard13.md

 * 30 Minutes of Mindfulness at SHACS every Monday 4:15-4:45
 * Any organized exercise.
 (See previous eboards for a list.)
 * 60 minutes of some solitary self-care activities that are unrelated to academics or work.
-Examples include "read for pleasure" or "take a walk" or "make snow angels".
 Your email reflection must explain how the activity contributed to your wellness.
-* 60 minutes of some shared self-care activity with friends, such as making a meal, having a snowball fight, or playing a board game.
+* 60 minutes of some shared self-care activity with friends.
 Your email reflection must explain how the activity contributed to your wellness.

 #### Extra credit (Misc)